-You just bought a wood stove, now you need a floor protector.
+You just bought a wood stove, now you need a wood stove floor protector.
 Here’s how to build your own wood stove floor pad and save money.
 A DIY friend of mine has fixed up a cabin up in the Catskills, and built this wood stove floor mat for his wood stove.

 A wood stove floor protector does just what it says, it keeps the floor from getting damaged by the wood stove.
 Wood stoves put out a lot of heat, and a floor pad shields the floor from that heat, it also makes it easier to clean up ashes and coals.
 And, a DIY floor pad looks great, as it matches your home.